pablichjenkov/macao-sdk/component-toolkit/README.md

 }
 ```

 Above API design gives a developer enough freedom to define whatever ViewModel class and whatever Composable function to render that specific ViewModel type.
-Thanks to Kotlin well design generics api.

 #### <a id="navigation-component"></a>Navigation Component
 Simple components or StateComponents are basically leaf nodes in the Component tree.
 They are made just for that, rendering a given state, but that is it.

 To make a full App you will need more sophisticated components.
 Components that allow to do things like navigation between components, data passing between components and things of this nature.
 These components will form the actual component tree.
 A fundamental aspect of a node in a tree is to have children, so we need components that can hoist children components.
-The toolkit defines an
-interface just for that, `ComponentWithChildren`.
+The toolkit defines an interface just for that, `ComponentWithChildren`.

 `ComponentWithChildren` interface is the base to `NavigationComponent` interface which is implemented by many navigator Components.
 Most of the time you wont be implementing
 `ComponentWithChildren` but `NavigationComponent` interface.
 The library will try to include the more popular navigation components anyways so you don't have to create a navigation component but